marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Additional Lore/Dimemitrium Cuffs.md

 Magical cuffs placed upon you by [[- Brannon -/Characters/NPC/Seni/Nomli|Nomli Gurglegum]].

-They supress all but the strongest of magic an
+They seem to supress all magic and actively repel all methods of removal